Zuikyo/ZIKRouter/Documentation/English/ModuleAdapter.md

 App Context is responsible for adapting interfaces.
 The module's user uses `Required Interface`, and the adapter forwards `Required Interface` to `Provided Interface`.

+Those `required protocol` in a module are actually its dependencies.

 ## Add `Required Interface` for module

 Add `required protocol` for module with category and extension in app context.